roitraining/hca-training-days/courses/11-real-time-data-streaming-with-kafka/course.md

 > [!IMPORTANT]
 > Put the business time in the payload.
 The time Kafka stored the record is not the time the patient moved.
 ---
 # A Producer Writes a Record

-- **A successful produce appends the record and returns an acknowledgement**
+- A successful producer appends the record and returns an acknowledgment
 - The key keeps one patient, device, or order on a single partition
 - The value is the fact, described by a schema consumers can rely on
-- Until the acknowledgement returns, downstream systems have not seen the event
+- Until the acknowledgment returns, downstream systems have not seen the event

 ```python
 producer.produce(